MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 $V_{Plateau}(X)=(Acc_{A}(X)-Min(X))\cdot(Acc_{B}(X)-Min(X))=0$.

-**Plateau Isolation:** To "lock" the interval $[c, d]$ where the maximum volume occurs, the prover uses "Cliff" vanishing equations.
+**Plateau Isolation:** To lock the interval $[c, d]$ where the maximum volume occurs, the prover uses Cliff vanishing equations.
 These prove that at $c-1$ and $d+1$, the volume is strictly less than $V_{max}$ by at least 1 unit, using bit-decomposition and slack variables to verify the inequality in zero-knowledge.

 **The Valley Proof and Tie-Breaking**